 The MFGA is a publicly available website.
 It is intended as a research resource and may not be used for any commercial purposes.
-If you make use of the MFGA for your research, please cite our tool by the above mentioned preprint.
+If you make use of the MFGA for your research, please cite our tool by the above mentioned publication.
 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
 If you wish to reuse content from external sources included in the MFGA (e.g. images or tables of publications), please do so in accordance with the license information of the respective external source.
 All external sources are listed here: Disclaimer.

 Available data sets

 Hover over / click on slices or legend for more information